This code is part of KQCircuits

 self.cell.insert(pya.DCellInstArray(tl.cell_index(), pya.DTrans()))

-if use_internal_ports:
+if not use_internal_ports:

-port.deembed_len = feedline_length
+port.deembed_len = tl.length()

 self.ports.append(port)

-[docs] def get_parameters(self):
+def get_parameters(self):

 """Return dictionary with all parameters and their values."""